 Note that the status field in the MasterArbitrationUpdate message is not populated by the controller.
-This field is populated by the P4Runtime server when it sends a StreamMessageResponse message back to the controller, in which it populates the MasterArbitrationUpdate message using the device_id, role, and election_id it previously received from the controller.
+This field is populated by the P4Runtime server when it sends a StreamMessageResponse message back to the controller, in which it populates the MasterArbitrationUpdate message using the device\id, role, and election\id it previously received from the controller.
 The server also populates the status field in the MasterArbitrationUpdate according to the rules in an earlier section.

-The sender need not specify an election_id.
-If the election_id is not specified, the sender's election_id is considered lower than any election_id, and the sender will thus never become master.
-This way, a controller can choose to be a standby controller, in order to avoid master "flapping" (if a standby controller connects to the switch shortly before the actual master controller, therefore becoming master temporarily).
+The sender need not specify an election\id.
+If the election\id is not specified, the sender's election\id is considered lower than any election\id, and the sender will thus never become primary.
+This way, a controller can choose to be a backup controller, in order to avoid "flapping" (if a backup controller connects to the switch shortly before the actual primary controller, therefore becoming primary temporarily).